Developing a Trading Mentality

 Be as realistic as possible with your expectations with Football Index.I don’t mean this in a negative way, what I mean is that it’s highly unlikely that you will make £100,000 from a £20 deposit.
 That would definitely be an achievement!

-If you keep your feet on the ground, you will be able to consistently make money, as you will avoid over-trading, which is where you are trading for the want of money (greed), as opposed to trading because you see a genuine profitable opportunity.
+If you keep your feet on the ground, you will be able to consistently win dividends, as you will avoid over-trading, which is where you are trading for the want of money (greed), as opposed to trading because you see a genuine profitable opportunity.

 Greed is one of the biggest threats to your bankroll, there is a good chance you can turn a quick profit, however, there’s also a great chance you can undo all of your great trades!

 You need to understand that each trade is it’s own transaction, a big mistake in trading is to be influenced by your own previous trades.
 If you have a fantastic trade on one occasion, making a lot of profit, doesn’t mean that you are guaranteed to hit a winner, but it does mean you are becoming successful.

 It can be very easy to increase your exposure on a certain player if you have had a good run of trades, as you genuinely feel that everything you touch will turn to gold.